Arwa-Fawzy/Cat-Emotional-Analysis/README.md

 ### Flutter application

-To be more professional and adding mor services like the following
+To be more professional and adding more services like the following
 * sign up to the application and get notifications for the cat behaviors
 * getting tips for regular grooming
 * access the the user's (cat owner) location to inform him the nearest veterinary hospital to treat the cat if it is detected as sick